-After each competition round ends, e.g. at the end of the finals, z-scores of the accumulated profits for each broker are calculated to facilitate comparisons between one competition and another, i.e. between the 2-player, 4-player, and 8-player competition.
-If we denote the accumulated profits of a broker in a competition as π{bc} , the average accumulated profits of all brokers in the competition as $\overline{\pi}c$ and the standard deviation of all brokers in the competition as S_c , then the standardized accumulated profits of broker b in competition c, z{bc} , is obtained as:
+After all blocks within a round have run, e.g. at the end of a finals round, z-scores of the accumulated profits for each broker are calculated to facilitate comparisons among games with different numbers of brokers.
+If we denote the accumulated profits of a broker in a game as π{bc} , the average accumulated profits of all brokers in the game as $\overline{\pi}c$ and the standard deviation of all brokers in the game as S_c , then the standardized accumulated profits of broker b in block c, z{bc} , is obtained as: